lukewbecker/telco-churn-project/README.md

 #### Conclusion
 - Summarize findings
-- Recommendations for further study
+- Recommendations for further study/Next Steps
-- Next steps

 ## How to Reproduce
 1. Clone this repository into your own Github repo, and pull to your own local working directory.